DeepMind Health and data

 Hospitals rely on data to get patients from test to treatment.
 Each test result or image contains data that can tell a nurse or doctor whether a patient is at serious risk.
 Analysing that data, and getting it to the right clinician as quickly as possible, is essential to making sure that each patient gets the treatment they need in time.

-The NHS uses IT providers like DeepMind Health, Cerner, TPP and many others to help analyse, store and process this data, under strict rules and regulations.
+Hospitals use IT providers like DeepMind Health, Cerner, TPP and many others to help analyse, store and process this data, under strict rules and regulations.
 In data terms, the hospital is the “data controller”, meaning that they are in charge at all times of what happens with patient information.
 The "data processor" - such as DeepMind Health - must only process this data in strict accordance with the instructions of the data controller and the law.
 You can read more about data processors and data controllers on the Information Commissioner's Office website.

 Health data is hugely important and sensitive, and keeping it secure is our top priority.